iyocode/iyo-audio-bridge/README.md

 # iyo-audio-bridge
-Audio bridge for iyo vad pro plugin
+Audio bridge for iyo vad pro plugin.
+This is a fork of the [BlackHole open source project](https://github.com/ExistentialAudio/BlackHole).

-## Developer Guides

-### A license is required for all non-GPLv3 projects
-Please support our hard work and continued development.
-To request a license [contact Existential Audio](mailto:devinroth@existential.audio).
+We exclused that project's commit history and changes can be seen in diff form with `git diff 036c0581 HEAD`.

-### Build & Install
+## Build & Install
 After building, to install BlackHole:

 1. Copy or move the built `BlackHoleXch.driver` bundle to `/Library/Audio/Plug-Ins/HAL`